livewire/livewire/docs/lifecycle-hooks.md

 ## Mount

 In a standard PHP class, a constructor (`__construct()`) takes in outside parameters and initializes the object's state.
-In Livewire, instead, you use the `mount()` method for accepting parameters and initializing the state of your component.
+However, in Livewire, you use the `mount()` method for accepting parameters and initializing the state of your component.

-We don't use `__construct()` because Livewire components are _re-constructed_ on subsequent network requests, and we only want to initialize the component once when it is first created.
+Livewire components don't use `__construct()` because Livewire components are _re-constructed_ on subsequent network requests, and we only want to initialize the component once when it is first created.

 Here's an example of using the `mount()` method to initialize the `name` and `email` properties of an `UpdateProfile` component: